I find where systems are stuck and deploy capital to unstick them

 ABOUT

 Every market, every value chain, every organization has a small number of hidden constraints that quietly govern what's possible.
 Most go unnoticed.
-When you find them and loosen the right ones, more progress flows than anyone expected.
+When you find them and loosen the right ones, progress flows.

 That's the question I keep coming back to: what's the system, and where are the bottlenecks?